openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

    -04

+   * update etsi tl and DC API references
+   * update VP & VCI references to be to 1.0 Final
+   * add separate custom url schemes for issuance and presentation to replace the haip:// scheme
+   * support for haip-vp:// and haip-vci:// custom url schemes is now an ecosystem decision
+   * allow ecosystems the option to use key attestations other than those defined in Annex D of [@!OIDF.OID4VCI] in some cases
+   * clarify nonce endpoint must be present when cryptographic_binding_methods_supported is
+   * remove various requirements around claims present in SD-JWT VC as upstream spec covers them
+   * require ephemeral encryption keys in VP
-   * Add note that lower assurance credentials can also be conveyed using this profile
+   * add note that lower assurance credentials can also be conveyed using this profile
-   * Add note on verifier certificate profiling
+   * add note on verifier certificate profiling
-   * Added support for credentials without cryptographic holder binding
+   * added support for credentials without cryptographic holder binding
    * mandate support for aki trusted_authorities method
    * remove presentation exchange reference since it was removed in openid4vp
    * Authorization Server and Credential Issuer must support metadata